SubPetar/git-two/Readme.md

 ```
 main_woBias_Interlined_strategy.m
 ```

-**Insertion strategy** iteratively adds new contol pose and optimized trajectory. **Removal strategy** iteratively removes one control pose and optimizes the trajectory. *Interlined strategy* iteratively removes one control pose and optimizes and afterwards inserts one control pose and optimizes the trajectory.
+**Insertion strategy** iteratively adds one contol pose and optimized trajectory. **Removal strategy** iteratively removes one control pose and optimizes the trajectory. **Interlined strategy** iteratively removes one control pose and optimizes the trajectory and afterwards inserts one control pose and optimizes the trajectory.

-For **Insertion strategy** and *Interlined strategy*, in **__INSERTION PARAMETERS__**, we can change three different insertion methods:
+For **Insertion strategy** and **Interlined strategy**, in **__INSERTION PARAMETERS__**, we can change three different insertion methods:

 - Middle insertion